UCF/UCF-Spotlights-Plugin/readme.md

 Adds a new post type called Spotlights that can be added to pages using a ucf-spotlight shortcode.
 Spotlights may optionally contain a header, copy, link and featured images.

-The ucf-spotlight shortcode has two options:
+The ucf-spotlight shortcode has one option:
 * slug - the slug of the spotlight to be displayed
-* layout - one of three layouts are available
-    * vertical
-    * horizontal
-    * square

 ## Installation ##